AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 Which brings us to yet another common question that we can address.

-How can you choose the best AI chatbot for your needs?
+How can you choose an AI chatbot for your webshop’s needs?

 As you select the best AI chatbot for your business, make sure you’re asking yourself these critical questions.
 Your future self will thank you!

 - What do I need a chatbot to accomplish?
 Assess chatbots in relation to your primary business goals.
-Do you need a chatbot to free up agent time and energy?
+Do you need a chatbot to free up human agent time and energy?
 Do you need a chatbot to answer simple FAQs about shipping updates or promotional discounts?
-Do you need to collect basic information such as a customer’s email address for future email marketing campaigns?
+Do you need to collect basic information such as a customer’s email address to get them in the pipeline for future email marketing campaigns?
 Depending on your needs, launching a rule-based chatbot might be preferable to an AI chatbot.

 - Does the AI chatbot connect to my customer relationship management (CRM) software?
 If analytics is important to your business, you’ll want to make sure that these two tools connect seamlessly so you can have insights.
 There are chatbots that feature integrations with popular CRMs like Salesforce, Zendesk, and more.

 - Is the AI chatbot pre-trained?
-Chances are, you’ll want to make sure that your chatbot has some baseline knowledge and training so that you don’t have to spend time, money, and internal labor on training this piece of technology to recognize patterns from the ground up.
+Chances are, you’ll want to make sure that your chatbot has some baseline knowledge and curated training so that you don’t have to spend time, money, and internal labor on training this piece of technology to recognize patterns from the ground up.
+A solution like Simplr will crawl and mine information from your existing knowledge base to augment it’s capabilities.

 To sum it all up

-Chatbots are an amazing piece of technology that are only getting smarter with time.
+Chatbots are a great piece of technology that are only getting smarter with time.
 If your brand is interested in generating more leads and boosting your bottom line, deploying a chatbot on the homepage of your website could be a smart move.
 Common website platforms like WordPress, Shopify, Drupal, Jomla all have plenty of plug-and-play options from many different chatbot companies.

 In today’s always-on world, having a chatbot can easily differentiate your brand from competitors.
 No matter your business model, chatbots are a technology that should be leveraged to deliver premium customer experiences.
 They have become a gold standard for satisfying the ever-increasing demands of the NOW Customer.

 Are you ready to harness the power of chatbots?
-Talk to Simplr today.
+Talk to Simplr today!
+Check out some of the testimonials from our many happy customers!